TOM-SWE: User Mental Modeling For Software Engineering Agents: Discussion Conclusion

+Our results suggest that effective user modeling for software engineering agents benefits from (i) \emph{explicit} representations of user intent and preferences and (ii) \emph{dedicated} reasoning capacity to maintain and apply these representations during long-horizon problem solving.
+Across both offline benchmarks and the in-the-wild human study, ToM-SWE improves not only task success but also the interaction experience, indicating that preference alignment and process quality matter alongside unit-test outcomes.

+An important takeaway is that simply retrieving prior interactions is often insufficient: the agent must also abstract raw user interactions into concrete constraints (e.g., tool choices, style conventions, and communication norms) while still maintaining strong code reasoning.
+This motivates our multi-agent design, which separates user modeling (ToM) from task execution (SWE) to reduce interference and context overload.

+In this work, we rely on an LLM-powered user simulator to assess interaction quality, which is cost-effective but may introduce systematic biases (e.g., over-knowledgeability and excessive compliance) \citep{lintomlin2025usersim}; we mitigate this via iterative calibration and manual verification (Appendix~\ref{sec:user_simulator_evaluation}).
+We also identify that personalized user modeling raises privacy and consent considerations (e.g., on-device ToM, user-controlled memory), and generalization beyond software engineering to other collaborative domains remains an open direction.

-We presented ToM-SWE, a novel framework that enhances software engineering agents with theory of mind capabilities for understanding and adapting to individual users.
-Through comprehensive evaluation across two benchmarks and a human study, we demonstrate that ToM-SWE achieves substantial improvements in task resolution rates and user satisfaction.
-This validates our central hypothesis that effective human-AI collaboration in software engineering requires agents that can proactively model and adapt to user mental states.
+\paragraph{Conclusion} We presented ToM-SWE, a framework that augments software engineering agents with theory-of-mind capabilities for modeling and adapting to individual users.
+Across two interactive benchmarks and a real-world study with professional developers, ToM-SWE improves both task resolution and interaction quality, showing that strong human--AI collaboration requires agents that can infer, maintain, and act on user-specific mental models over time.